liamzebedee/goliath-blockchain/sequencer/mvp/README.md

 The node can operate in "primary" or "replica" mode.
 Operating as a replica means mirroring the content of the primary.

-The primary signs every new sequenced tx, and can be punished for equivocation (signing two conflicting statements about the tx sequencing) through slashing on Ethereum L2.
+The primary signs every new sequenced tx, and can be punished for equivocation (signing two conflicting statements about the tx sequencing) **through slashing on Ethereum L2**.

 ## Reference.